SI-RISCV/e200_opensource/README.md

 -----------------------------

 The open-source Hummingbird E200 core can be a perferct candidate for the following fields:
-*   Replace legacy 8051 core for better performance
+*   Replace legacy 8051 core for better performance.
-*   Replace Cortex-M core for lower cost
+*   Replace Cortex-M core for lower cost.
-*   Also, the Hummingbird E200 core as a simple ultra-low power core and SoC, which is "蜂鸟虽小、五脏俱全", and have detailed docs and Software/FPGA Demos.
-So it will be a perfect example for lab practice in university or entry-level studying.
+*   Also, the Hummingbird E200 core as a simple ultra-low power core and SoC, which is "蜂鸟虽小、五脏俱全", with detailed Docs and Software/FPGA Demos, hence, it will be a perfect example for lab practice in university or entry-level studying.

 Detailed Introduction
 -----------------------------